ashtontheanalyst/Calculator/README.txt

 CURRENT:
-   - Getting the buttons to change color when clicked
+   - We have output on the screen, it's static, and it's not in the right position